©Dorothy Chiotti … All Rights Reserved 2018

 Monday was not my day for a pedicure and a back rub.
 It was Bear’s.

-As luck would have it his appointments with Farrier Tim and REMT Jaime just happened to fall on the same day.
+As luck would have it his appointments with the farrier and REMT just happened to fall on the same day.

 Proper hoof care is important, and perhaps even more when a leg injury is involved.
 Even though Bear’s right hind suspensory is bandaged 24/7 for the duration of his 120-day confinement, it requires extra support to aid healing.
 The egg-bar shoe, which Dr. Maggie, Bear’s attending vet from McKee Pownall Veterinary Services prescribed as part of his treatment, is designed specifically for this purpose.